bradleybossard/pandoc_resume/resume.md

 **Software Engineer - [Google] - *2007-2012* **

-While at Google, I have namely worked in geo-related (digital mapping) technologies, and have been involved in...
+While at Google, I have namely worked in digital mapping technologies, and have been involved in...

 - [Google Earth 3D Buildings] - C++ pipeline for the automated creation of 3D buildings using LIDAR and aerial imagery.